List of parties to the Paris Agreement: Withdrawal from Agreement

 Article 28 of the agreement enables parties to withdraw from the agreement after sending a withdrawal notification to the depositary, but notice can be given no earlier than three years after the agreement goes into force for the country.
 Withdrawal is effective one year after the depositary is notified.
 Alternatively, the Agreement stipulates that withdrawal from the UNFCCC, under which the Paris Agreement was adopted, would also withdraw the state from the Paris Agreement.
 The conditions for withdrawal from the UNFCCC are the same as for the Paris Agreement.
 In the agreement no provisions for non compliance are stated.
+The United States is the only state party to withdraw from the agreement.